roganartu/ccsrch/README.md

 `ccsrch -o mycard.log c:\storage`

+Search for credit card data but stop processing a file as soon as CHD is found

+`ccsrch -s c:\storage`

 Search for credit card data and check for Track 2 data formats with output to screen:

 `ccsrch -t 2 ./`